emilianoLuna14/Secure-File-Encryption-Tool/README.md

 # Secure File Encryption Tool

-A Python-based utility for securely encrypting and decrypting files using the AES algorithm via the `cryptography` library's Fernet module.
+A beginner-friendly Python tool for encrypting and decrypting files using AES via the `cryptography` library's Fernet module, designed to teach secure coding practices.

 ## Features
 - Encrypts files with a unique key using AES encryption.